Rated Excellent Online

 High-street banks and building societies that offer secured loans typically restrict themselves to Grade II properties and may require additional conditions such as specialist valuation reports or evidence of Historic England approval for any recent works.
 Applications involving Grade I or Grade II* properties almost always need to go to specialist lenders.

 Working with a whole-of-market broker who has experience with heritage properties is strongly recommended.
 They will know which lenders are actively lending on listed buildings, understand the documentation requirements and be able to present your application in the most favourable light.
 Attempting to apply directly without broker guidance risks wasting time with lenders who will decline based on policy alone.
+Rates for listed building secured loans may carry a small premium of 0.25 to 1.5 per cent over standard property loans, but this varies by lender and by the specific characteristics of the property.

 Important: Your home may be repossessed if you do not keep up repayments on your mortgage.
 There will be a fee for mortgage advice.
 The actual rate available will depend on your circumstances.
 Think carefully before securing other debts against your home.